Stars are Magical

 **TIP: Always use sunglasses when photographing starbursts you can get blind otherwise!
 And BTW, I almost never use a tripod 🙂 Not in bright light at least… You can end up like in this fun story so nicely written by Graham: Sunburst Surprise

-Stars are Magical Gift Ideas
+Stars can make Magical Gift Ideas

 All these photos and more are available as high quality art prints with many options to choose from.
 Here are some examples.